Antraless/tabbed-out-fishing/README.md

 2. Open Destiny 2, read the overlay for instructions.
 Open F9 to customise!
    * You may have to run the script as Administrator if the keybinds do not work

-Best of luck getting those exotics!
+To tab out, use `alt+tab` after starting the script!
+Best of luck getting those exotics.
 # Notes
 - If you have a real controller plugged in, you may have to unplug it
 - The "x" that appears on screen must be visible
 - Thanks to _kreken, leopoldprime, .spawnova, Ahdem and savageplayz for helping me out during testing!
-# For support join here: [Destiny 2 - Macros, Scripts and Kisses](https://discord.gg/KGyjysA5WY)
+## For support join here: [Destiny 2 - Macros, Scripts and Kisses](https://discord.gg/KGyjysA5WY)
 ## Preview image:
 ![Example of use with GUI menu/overlay displayed](https://i.imgur.com/EOuRKdb.jpg) _Screenshot showing the GUI menu and overlay while fishing_